So Simple, Right?

 At first glance there might not seem to be anything especially magical about this picture, featuring a mix of fresh berries.
 But look a little closer, and you’ll see strawberries, which often are only available in May, sometimes finishing by Memorial Day weekend.
 Blueberries, depending on harvest conditions, are typically May and June fruit.
 Red Raspberries don’t hit their stride until well into late June, and Blackberries are typically considered to be a July fruit.
 Thanks to season extending specialty varieties, we can sometimes now harvest blackberries in June, enabling the occasional opportunity to snap a “Mixed Berry” picture as beautiful as this!

-Look below for a general guide to what Agriberry Farm may to bring to market each month from our fields or our regional Partner Farmers.
+Look below for a general guide to what Agriberry Farm may bring to market each month from our fields, or from our regional Partner Farmers.
 Click on each month to see what’s ahead.

 “Harvest Peaks” indicate that a fruit is at the highest production and availability, which is usually the best time buy, preserve and eat with abandon.
 If a fruit stores well (think apples and pears), we may be able to bring that fruit to market well beyond its initial harvest period.